ShellRechargeSolutionsEU/ocpp/README.md

  * Her own logic for how to handle and send OCPP messages over the connections to this server.
-She should specify this as a method `handleConnection` that gets an endpoint for sending outgoing requests as an argument, and returns to the server component an endpoint for handling incoming requests and close or error events.
+She should specify this as a method `handleConnection` that gets an endpoint for sending outgoing requests as an argument, and returns to the server component a request handler for handling incoming requests

 So now we have decided on an interface and we move to step two: create a trait extending `WebSocketComponent` that uses our WebSocket